St. Ann's Well Gardens, Hove: Smith's pleasure gardens

 In 1894 (some sources give a date of 1892), George Albert Smith (1864–1959), a pioneer in the film industry, leased St Ann's Well Gardens from the Goldsmid family.
 He was devoted to commercially developing the gardens, which he named "St. Anne's Well Pleasure Gardens".
 Smith's pleasure gardens included novelties such as demonstrations of hot air ballooning and parachute jumps, a monkey house, a fortune teller and a hermit living in a cave.

-In addition, Smith used the pump house as a film laboratory, and produced about 50 short films a year there.
+In addition, Smith used the pump house as a film laboratory and produced about 50 short films a year there.
 Some claim that this was the birthplace of film editing.
 Later, Smith had a glass house film studio built on the grounds.

 In 1904, A. H. Tee took over the lease on St Ann's Well Gardens from G. Albert Smith, as Smith moved his film businesses to another site.

 Public park

 In 1908, the local authorities bought the gardens for £10,000 and the park was opened to the public on Empire Day in 1908.

 There was a clock in front of the old pumphouse, donated by Mrs Flora Sassoon, widow of wealthy business man Sassoon David Sassoon of Ashley Park near Walton-on-Thames, who had relocated to Hove with many other members of the Sassoon family.
 In 1913 Mrs Sassoon also bought and donated 1 acre of land which became the croquet lawns (now the lawn bowling facility).
 She also donated turf, croquet equipment, summer houses, statues and similar decorative items.

 Because the spring's flow had slowed, the pump room was demolished in 1935, and a mock wellhead was installed in its place.
 After the local government bought the park, neighbouring buildings like the Grasshopper Cottage, near the bowling green, and the Wick Farmhouse were incorporated into the park, but these were demolished after the second World War.
-A Swiss chalet-style cafe was a bit rustic, and therefore was replaced by a modern building in the 1970s.
+A Swiss chalet-style cafe was replaced by a modern building in the 1970s.
 These changes were met with some local protest, but to no avail.